-Nakhane’s latest album, You Will Not Die, a diversion into a new electronic sound, was viewed by the singer as something of a rebirth, and its reviews certainly back up that sense of a bright new coming.
+Nakhane’s 2019 album, You Will Not Die, a diversion into a new electronic sound, was viewed by the singer as something of a rebirth, and its reviews certainly back up that sense of a bright new coming.
 It has been described as ‘remarkable’ (Q Magazine), ‘an instant revelation’ and ‘strikingly intimate’ (Pitchfork), and ‘a blissful, remarkably assured piece of creativity’ (Clash Music).
 High and deserving praise for a release which was crowned Best Alternative Album at the 2019 South African Music Awards.

 SOPHIE had long remained anonymous, often concealing her identity in interviews by masking her voice or covering parts of herself.
 But in the music video for her 2017 single, ‘It's Okay to Cry’, she appeared on camera unobscured as a trans woman for the first time.
-In an interview with Paper magazine Sophie described transness as “taking control to bring your body more in line with your soul and spirit so the two aren't fighting against each other and struggling to survive… you're an individual who's looking at the world and feeling the world”.
+In an interview with Paper magazine Sophie described transness as ‘taking control to bring your body more in line with your soul and spirit so the two aren't fighting against each other and struggling to survive… you're an individual who's looking at the world and feeling the world.’

-Inspired by the 1970s variety shows of LGBTQI+ icons such as Bette Midler and Liza Minnelli, There’s Only One Peach with the Hole in the Middle features costumes by avant hair and fashion designer Charlie Le Mindu and special guests including Berlin-based sound and movement artists Hyenaz and London-based aerial performer Empress Stah.
+Inspired by the 1970s variety shows of LGBTQI+ icons such as Bette Midler and Liza Minnelli, There’s Only One Peach with the Hole in the Middle featured costumes by avant hair and fashion designer Charlie Le Mindu and special guests including Berlin-based sound and movement artists Hyenaz and London-based aerial performer Empress Stah.

 Sadly, for everyone’s safety, our venues are currently closed.
 But you can still get your Southbank Centre fix online.
 We will continue to share inspiring and thought-provoking arts stories through our website and social channels.